Conflict of Interest: Research

 Members of the IRB and IACUC must maintain all Investigator financial disclosure information in strict confidence, subject only to disclosure to University counsel and administrators who have reason to know and inquire of such matters, and as otherwise required by law.

-Each Investigator is required to complete training regarding FCOIs prior to engaging in Research related to any federally funded grant and at least every two years, and immediately when any of the following circumstances applies:
+Each Investigator is required to complete training regarding FCOIs prior to engaging in Research related to any federally funded grant and at least every four years, and immediately when any of the following circumstances applies:

 - The University revises its FCOIs policies or procedures in any manner that affects the requirements of Investigators.